f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab01.rst

 #.
 Either copy of double-click on the link entitled **d_application_address**.
 This points to the Azure load balancer
    frontend address, (VIP).
-As BIG-IP instances are deployed they are added to the Azure load balancer's backend pool.
-Note; this solution does not make use of native cloud scaling mechanims.
+As BIG-IP instances are deployed they are added to the Azure load balancer's backend pool.  **Note:** This solution does not make use of native cloud scaling mechanims.
 Rather, scaling decisions and actions are performed by the analytics provider, (Elastic "ELK" stack) and the ADPM system, (GitHub Actions) respectively.
 Using your browser, navigate to application's frontpage, (you will need to accept the certificate erors to continue).
 Your front page will be similar to the example below.